ganeti/ganeti/man/gnt-instance.rst

 If the value of the option starts with the character ``+``, the new field(s) will be added to the default list.
-This allows to quickly see the default list plus a few other fields, instead of retyping the entire list of fields.
+This allows one to quickly see the default list plus a few other fields, instead of retyping the entire list of fields.

 There is a subtle grouping about the available output fields: all